smartgridadsc/tee-plc/README.md

 The IEC 61131-3 libraries rely on math functions in libc.
 However, optee_os does not support all math functions in libc.
 Thus some function blocks provided by IEC 61131-3 libraries cannot compile successfully.
 OP-TEE suggests to port newlib to `optee_os` since `optee_os` has already ported partial newlib.
 The project of newlib can be found from https://sourceware.org/newlib/

-Current implement of TEE-PLC doesnot use IEC 61131-3 function blocks.
+Current implement of Enhanced TEE-PLC doesnot use IEC 61131-3 function blocks.
 We only use headers such as `iec_types_all.h` and `accessor.h`.
 We also copied following macro expansion code from `iec_std_lib.h` to `POUS.c`, instead of directly include `iec_std_lib.h` in `POUS.c` which can leads to compilation error.

 ``` c
 #define __lit(type,value,...) (type)value##__VA_ARGS__